wei3hua2/awesome-iohk-papers/sort_by_authors.md

 ## Peter Gaži

+### Cardano Disaster Recovery Plan (2021) [link](https://api.zotero.org/groups/478201/items/RR93NMSD/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

+The version of the Ouroboros protocol used in the current implementation of Cardano operates as expected (i.e., provides network-wide consistency and liveness) as long as two "disaster" events do not occur.
+These events are extremely unlikely to occur in the actual protocol deployment, but they may occur in standalone test deployments or under extremely unlikely real world circumstances (some examples are given below).
+This document describes these events in detail and the corresponding mitigating actions that need to be undertaken should they occur.

 ### SoK: Algorithmic Incentive Manipulation Attacks on Permissionless PoW Cryptocurrencies (2021) [link](https://eprint.iacr.org/2020/1614.pdf)

 A long standing question in the context of cryptocurrencies based on Nakamoto consensus is whether such constructions are incentive compatible, i.e., the intended properties of the system emerge from the appropriate utility model for participants.
 Bribing and other related attacks, such as front-running or Goldfinger attacks, aim to directly influence the incentives of actors within (or outside) of the targeted cryptocurrency system.
 The theoretical feasibility of bribing attacks on cryptocurrencies was first highlighted in 2016 by Bonneau, with various different techniques and approaches having since been proposed.
 Some of these attacks are designed to gain in-band profits, while others intend to break the mechanism design and render the cryptocurrency worthless.
 In this paper, we systematically expose the large but scattered body of research in this area which has accumulated over the years.
 We summarize these bribing attacks and similar techniques that leverage on programmatic execution and verification under the term algorithmic incentive manipulation (AIM) attacks, and show that the problem space is not yet fully explored.
 Based on our analysis we present several research gaps and opportunities that warrant further investigation.
 In particular, we highlight no- and near-fork attacks as a powerful, yet largely underestimated, AIM category that raises serious security concerns not only for smart contract platforms.